This post may contain paid links to my personal recommendations that help to support the site!

 You can try adding in the page you stopped at, books you’ve read, and also favorite quotes for each book!

-If you love to cook, you can use excel to create a recipe book!
+If you love to cook, here’s one of the creative projects you can try – a recipe book!
 This is a great way to keep all of your favorite recipes in one place.

 You can even share your recipe book with friends and family.
 And if you’re feeling really ambitious, you can even try creating a cookbook using Excel.